smcgdub/Discover-Ireland-MS2-Project/testing.md

 I have tried this solution  but this did not resolve the issue and instead caused the YouTube video to stop rendering completely on the page:

+Another solution that was commonly found recommended inserting the following code into the header:

+__header ("Access-Control-Allow-Origin: *");__

+Unfortunately this only seems to work if it is inserted in the header in the client server.
+As my site is deployed via Github and not via my own server (And i have no access to the Github servers) this means that this solution is one i couldn't use either.

 I have tested all of the YouTube video players on every page and this does not affect any of the functionality, user experience or site performance.
 I was advised by the tutors at Code Institute to clearly document this issue in the readme and note that it is marked down for working on at a later date.
+>

-**Error 4 - CORS Error 2**
+### **Error 4 - CORS Error 2** ###

 This error also appears in the console when a user presses play on the YouTube video.